 In October 2019, the Company entered into a Collaboration and License Agreement with Novartis (the "Novartis Agreement"), for the development and commercialization of our preclinical product candidate, PLN-1474 and up to three additional integrin research targets.
-PLN-1474 is an internally discovered small molecule selective inhibitor of integrin $a_V\beta_1$, currently being developed for the treatment of liver fibrosis associated with nonalcoholic steatohepatitis ("NASH").
+PLN-1474 is an internally discovered small molecule selective inhibitor of integrin $\alpha v \beta 1$, currently being developed for the treatment of liver fibrosis associated with nonalcoholic steatohepatitis ("NASH").
 In accordance with the Novartis Agreement, on December 7, 2019, Novartis paid to Pliant an upfront non-refundable license fee of \$50.0 million for the worldwide exclusive license to PLN-1474.

 Novartis will fund the Company's research and development services for PLN-1474 through Phase 1 after which Novartis will assume responsibility for all future development, manufacturing and commercialization costs of PLN-1474.
 Novartis will also fund the research and development services associated with integrin research targets as outlined in the Novartis Agreement.
-The Company is scheduled to receive up to \$19.6 million in funding for PLN-1474 development services through Phase 1 of its development, which is expected to go through 2020.
-The Company is initially obligated to perform research and development services for the integrin research targets for sixty days, and Novartis has the option to terminate the services with 60 days' notice.
-Novartis has the option to continue the research and development services through 2022.
+The Company is scheduled to receive up to \$19.6 million in funding for PLN-1474 development services through Phase 1 and up to \$13.4 million for optional research and development services on the integrin research targets.
+The Company is initially obligated to perform research and development services on the integrin research targets for sixty days.
+Novartis has the option to continue the research and development services through 2022, with the option to terminate the services with 60 days' notice.
 If any of the targets achieves target validation and are deemed a research target, Novartis holds the rights to exercise its license options to obtain an exclusive license for those deemed research targets on a research target-by-research target basis by paying an option exercise fee for each target (up to three in total), including all license compounds that are the subject of the applicable research program.
+Novartis will also pay the Company a certain specified target validation fee of \$4.0 million for each candidate target that achieves target validation and is deemed a research target, for up to three candidate targets.
 Upon exercise of an option, Novartis will be responsible for global clinical development and commercialization of each licensed research target.